Cuñapé is a Bolivian bread with lots of cheese and it’s gluten-free. With a firm crust and a chewy crumb, you’re going to love it!

 - 4 cups shredded cheese in the US I used mozzarella (500g) (for a more delicious cuñapé use 8 cups of cheese)

 - 2 eggs

-- 1/2 tablespoon salt depending how salty the cheese you are using is, you use more or less salt.
-This amount is for Paraguayan cheese, if you use another kind, use less salt, maybe 1/2 teaspoon
+- 1/2 tablespoon salt depending on how salty the cheese you are using is, you use more or less salt.
+This amount is for Paraguayan cheese, if you use another kind, use less salt, maybe 1/4 tablespoon

 Divide the dough into 24 equal portions.
-Make a round ball with each portions and place them on a greased baking sheet.
+Make a round ball with each portion and place them on a greased baking sheet.

-Serve cuñapé while it´s still hot.
-They´re not as yummy the next day.
+Serve cuñapé hot.
+They're not as yummy the next day.
 Enjoy it with some coffee.